google/gts/README.md

 $(npm bin)/gts init
 ```

-# How this works
+# How it works
+When you run the `npx gts init` command, it's going to do a few things for you:
-- Adds a `tsconfig.json` file to your project that uses the Google TS Style.
+- Adds an opinionated `tsconfig.json` file to your project that uses the Google TypeScript Style.
 - Adds the necessary devDependencies to your `package.json`.
 - Adds scripts to your `package.json`:
   - `check`: Lints and checks for formatting problems.